anish9/LSTM-Additive_attention-TF2.x/README.md

 ### There are 2 steps to be followed to create a model(any seq-to-seq text tasks)
+### For demo, we will create englih -tamil language translator

 * Build a tokenizer for custom dataset using the below code
 ```
 python build_config.py --csv_path datasets/english_tamil.csv --input_id question --output_id answer --data_count 300